List of films with a 100% rating on Rotten Tomatoes: Breaking the 100% rating

 The 100% rating is vulnerable to a film critic purposely submitting a negative review for notoriety.
 For example, Lady Bird had a 100% rating based on 196 positive reviews when a film critic submitted a negative review solely in response to the perfect rating.
-To date, Lady Bird has a 99% rating with 398 positive reviews and four negative reviews.
+To date, Lady Bird has a 99% rating with 395 positive reviews and four negative reviews.
 Paddington 2 held a perfect rating from its release in 2017 until a film critic published a negative review in June 2021.
 To date, Paddington 2 has a 99% rating with 251 positive reviews and two negative reviews.
 The 100% rating could also be affected by rediscovering negative reviews, as in the case with Citizen Kane, when an 80-year-old negative review from the Chicago Tribune affected its former 100% rating with 115 reviews.
-To date, Citizen Kane has a 99% rating with 132 positive reviews and one negative review.
+As of August 2026, Citizen Kane has a 99% rating with 136 positive reviews and one negative review.